WordPress/sustainability/contribute.md

 Hi there!
 We’re so glad you’ve decided to join the WordPress Sustainability Team.

-We are a very young team, founded at WCEU 2023, so we are eager to welcome new members to help us make the WordPress Project into a leader in sustainability.
+We are a very young team, founded at WCEU 2023, so we are eager to welcome new members to help us make the WordPress Project a leader in sustainability.
 There are so many ways to contribute!

 Please take a moment to read this onboarding introduction in order to understand how you can start contributing to the team.